kotek14/tornprice/README.md

 I dunno.

 - Python
-- Curl
-- Sed
-- Sort

 ### Installation
 `git clone https://github.com/kotek14/tornprice.git`

 ### How to run
-First edit the script itself and insert your API key to wherever it says "INSERT YOUR KEY HERE".
+First edit the script itself and insert your API key to wherever it says "INSERT YOUR KEY HERE" (don't touch the quotes.
+I warned you).
 Simple as that.

 After that you can run it and it will work unless